European Council: Eurozone summits

-A number of ad hoc meetings of Heads of State or Government of the Euro area countries were held in 2010 and 2011 to discuss the Sovereign Debt crisis.
+A number of ad hoc meetings of heads of state or government of the member states of the euro area were held in 2010 and 2011 to discuss the Sovereign Debt crisis.
 It was agreed in October 2011 that they should meet regularly twice a year (with extra meetings if needed).
-This will normally be at the end of a European Council meeting and according to the same format (chaired by the President of the European Council and including the President of the commission), but usually restricted to the (currently 19) Heads of State or Government of countries whose currency is the euro.
+This will normally be at the end of a European Council meeting and according to the same format (chaired by the President of the European Council and including the President of the Commission), but usually restricted to the (currently 20) heads of state or government of the member states of the eurozone.

 President

-The President of the European Council is elected by the European Council by a qualified majority for a once-renewable term of two and a half years.
+The President of the European Council is elected by its members through a qualified majority vote for a once-renewable term of two and a half years.
+Article 15 of the Treaty on European Union (TEU) identifies his duties.
+It is the Heads of State or Government who vote for this office.
 The President must report to the European Parliament after each European Council meeting.
 The post was created by the Treaty of Lisbon and was subject to a debate over its exact role.
 Prior to Lisbon, the Presidency rotated in accordance with the Presidency of the Council of the European Union.
 The role of that President-in-Office was in no sense (other than protocol) equivalent to an office of a head of state, merely a primus inter pares (first among equals) role among other European heads of government.
 The President-in-Office was primarily responsible for preparing and chairing the Council meetings, and had no executive powers other than the task of representing the Union externally.
 Now the leader of the Council Presidency country can still act as president when the permanent president is absent.

 Members

 Political alliances

-Almost all members of the European Council are members of a political party at national level, and most of these are also members of a political party at European level or other alliances such as Renew Europe.
-These frequently hold pre-meetings of their European Council members, prior to its meetings.
-However, the European Council is composed to represent the EU's states rather than political alliances and decisions are generally made on these lines, though ideological alignment can colour their political agreements and their choice of appointments (such as their president).
+Almost all members of the European Council are members of a political party at the national level.
+Most of them are also members of political alliances at the European level such as European political parties and political groups of the European Parliament.

+These alliances frequently hold pre-meetings with their European Council members, prior to their meetings.
+However, the members of the European Council represent their member states rather than political alliances, and decisions are generally made along national lines, though ideological alignment can colour political agreements and appointments (such as the president of the European Council).

 The charts below outline the number of leaders affiliated to each alliance and their total voting weight.
-The map indicates the alignment of each individual country.
+The map indicates the political group of the member representing each individual country.